trh0ly/climate/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Status:

 The project is ready to run.
+You might have a look at the <a href="https://github.com/trh0ly/weather-derivative-pricing-and-climate/tree/master/new_version">new version</a>, which is available as an executable file.

 You can run the project here: https://mybinder.org/v2/gh/trh0ly/weather-derivative-pricing-and-climate/master